19 Fall Science Activities

 With the Designs in Nature: Investigate the Branching Structure of Trees lesson, students use leaf rubbings, drawings, and an activity with parsley to learn about the branching patterns of trees, plants, and leaves.
 What function do branching structures serve?

 Pull out colorful hard-shell candies for the Candy Rainbow activity and learn about the chemistry of diffusion while creating colorful patterns as the candy coatings dissolve.
 See what this family learned when they did this hands-on experiment at home.
-For other candy-based science activities, see Halloween STEM Activities.
+For other candy-based science activities, see 22 Halloween Science Experiments!.

 With the Make a Sunprint Using Objects from Nature! activity, students use special paper and the heat of the sun to make special prints of objects.
 Try making prints of leaves to use in Autumn crafts.

 As leaves start to fall and temperatures change in areas where it is Autumn, it is a great time to talk with students about seasons and the patterns that go along with seasons.
 In the What Season Is This? lesson, students learn about seasonal patterns by matching various pictures to the different seasons.
-Two other lessons, How Sunlight Warms the Earth and , help students explore related seasonal changes.
+Two other lessons, Kinesthetic Astronomy: Longer Days, Shorter Nights and How Sunlight Warms the Earth also help students explore seasonal changes.

 A full "weather station" was outlined above, but making a thermometer is a great weather-focused activity and one kids can immediately put to use as they think about changing temperatures and even differences in temperatures at different times of the day during Autumn months.
 The Make a Thermometer to Study the Temperature lesson guides educators in building thermometers with students.
 (A family-friendly activity version is also available.)